-To send log messages to a remote syslog server, modify each line in the syslog configuration file of Nexthink by substituting the name of the log file for the name or IP address of the receiving server.
+To send log messages to a remote syslog server, copy each line in the syslog configuration file of Nexthink that you want to modify to your custom configuration file and substitute the name of the log file for the name or IP address of the receiving server.
 The name of the server must be preceded by a single or a double at-sign (@ or @@), depending on whether you want to send the log messages via UDP or TCP, respectively.
 Follow the name or IP address of the remote server by a colon (:) and the port number where the server is listening for syslog messages.
-For example, to send log messages of alerts to remote servers:
+For example, to send different types of log messages to remote servers.

 Note that you do not have to choose between saving the logs in a file and send them to a remote server.
 It is possible to do both by repeating the same line in the syslog configuration changing the destination of the logs.
 Check the rsyslog documentation for options when sending log messages through the network, specially when using TCP.